zfergus/unity-examples/README.md

 an example uses of joysticks, direction pads, and buttons.

-(**Note**: These inputs and sprites are of my own creation and differ from the standard asset one, so they may contain a couple of bugs)
+(**Note**: These inputs and sprites are of my own creation and differ from the standard asset versions, so they may contain a couple of bugs)

 ### Enemy Follow